GDPR-Relevant Privacy Concerns in Mobile Apps Research: A Systematic Literature Review: Introduction

 GDPR has been extensively investigated in both the legal and technological domains. \rev{In software engineering (SE), the literature covers} a wide variety of GDPR-related challenges, including modeling (or representing) legal requirements~\cite{Amaral:21,Ghanavati2014}, categorizing and analyzing legal documents~\cite{azeem2024,Amaral:22,Torre:20RE,Bhatia19}, investigating the users' awareness of privacy~\cite{li2022,omoronyia2013}, and assessing privacy concerns in software applications~\cite{Fan:20,Kununka:17}.
 Privacy concerns in mobile apps research have also been investigated to a large extent~\cite{Iwaya2020,Alloghani2020}.

-While GDPR-related privacy \rev{concerns} have been extensively studied in the SE literature at large, there is no secondary study that gathers and consolidates the diverse body of research focusing on the mobile apps domain through the lens of fine-grained GDPR-relevant privacy concepts.
+\revv{Although several primary studies have investigated specific GDPR-related privacy concerns in mobile applications, such as consent, app permissions, and data sharing with third-party, there is still a lack of secondary studies that systematically gather and consolidate the diverse body of research on mobile applications through the lens of fine-grained GDPR-relevant privacy concepts. }

-In this article, we \textit{\rev{present the results of} a systematic literature review (SLR),} \rev{conducted according to the best practices and guidelines in the literature~\cite{KitchenhamBrereton2013,KitchenhamCharters2007},} and \textit{offer a comprehensive overview of existing research on GDPR in the context of mobile apps. } We analyzed a total of 60 primary studies against an established conceptual model and \rev{a list of principles} that collectively represent \rev{the most comprehensive set of } privacy-relevant concepts derived from the GDPR provisions.
+In this article, we \textit{\rev{present the results of} a systematic literature review (SLR),} \rev{conducted according to the best practices and guidelines in the literature~\cite{KitchenhamBrereton2013,KitchenhamCharters2007},} and \revv{\textit{provide a comprehensive overview of existing research on GDPR in the context of mobile applications.} Specifically, we analyze the GDPR-relevant privacy concerns investigated in prior studies, identify the concerns that have received substantial attention, and highlight under-explored concerns that require further research to reduce potential compliance risks.} We analyzed a total of 60 primary studies against an established conceptual model and \rev{a list of principles} that collectively represent \rev{the most comprehensive set of } privacy-relevant concepts derived from the GDPR provisions.
 The conceptual model we adopted, proposed by Amaral et al.~\cite{Amaral:21}, consists of 56 \rev{concepts} pertinent to GDPR privacy policies.
 Examples include: \textit{DATA SUBJECT RIGHT}, \rev{referring to individuals' rights over their personal data }; \textit{LEGAL BASIS}, referring to the legal basis under which personal data is collected (e.g., through explicit consent obtained from individuals); and \textit{TRANSFER OUTSIDE EUROPE}, encapsulating the necessary mechanisms required for transferring personal data outside the EU. \rev{Complementing this model, we refer to the set of principles defined in Art.
 5 in the GDPR, such as data minimization, purpose limitation, or fairness, transparency, and accountability.}

 In this SLR, we primarily \rev{map important facets of existing research in the SE literature against our defined set of GDPR-related privacy concerns}. \rev{These facets include pursued research objectives, the types of personal data investigated, and the nature of contributions.} The overarching goal of our study is \textit{to identify the main topics highlighted in the literature and uncover the research gaps that should be further investigated by the community. }